WeaamR/neural-network-experiments/submission/Task08_BatchSize.md

 However, excessive noise can also make training unstable.
 Therefore, a small batch does not automatically guarantee better generalization.

-In this experiment, Batch Size `8` achieved the highest final validation accuracy, but it also showed the strongest late-stage increase and fluctuation in validation loss.
+In this experiment, Batch Size `32` achieved the highest final validation accuracy, while Batch Size `8` showed the strongest late-stage increase and fluctuation in validation loss.

 ---

-## 7. Why Larger Batches Can Train Faster
+## 8. Why Larger Batches Can Train Faster

 A larger batch processes more samples in each update and requires fewer updates to complete one epoch.